Packers Depth Chart, Analysis After Start of NFL Free Agency

 Lost in free agency: Romeo Doubs (Patriots).

-Analysis: It’s a mild surprise that Doubs remained unsigned until midday Tuesday after four solid seasons with the Packers, but the free-agent market at receiver was slow to develop.
-He received a four-year deal worth $70 million, according to NFL Network.
+Analysis: It was a mild surprise that Doubs remained unsigned into Day 2 of free agency.
+It was a bigger surprise that he signed a blockbuster contract that could get the Packers a fourth-round compensatory pick.
+Not long after losing Doubs, the Packers signed Moore, who was one of the NFL’s best returners last season with the 49ers.
 It’s worth noting that Watson, Reed and Wicks will be entering their final seasons under contract, making receiver a bit of an understated need.

 Tight Ends